Gemini Development Guidelines¶

 2. Development Status¶

 This project is in an active development phase.
 The core parsing engine is implemented, along with a comprehensive test suite, benchmarks, and WASM support.
-The focus is on achieving full API compatibility with the reference implementation
+The focus is on achieving full API compatibility with the reference implementation, refining the idiomatic Rust API, and improving performance.

 3. Rust Implementation¶